zydou/arti/doc/dev/notes/relay-tasks.md

     -> Emit warnings (log, RPC) on reachability failure.

   This should be a "background task" on its own as it really lives by itself.
-  It simply regurlarly checks if the relay is reachable (timer base).
+  It simply regularly checks if the relay is reachable (timer base).
 The likely design we discussed is that this task will control if the directory reactor (2) can or not publish.